 Employment Compliance, Employment Litigation, and Labor Relations

 Christine Belcaid represents both local Hawaii and national employers in all aspects of labor and employment law as an Associate at the firm.
-Her main areas of practice include defending unfair labor practices, countering union organizing efforts, and labor arbitration.
-In addition, Ms. Belcaid litigates discrimination, harassment, and retaliation cases as well as counsels employers in all areas affecting human resource management, including employee handbooks.
-She also has significant experience with wage and hour law, especially regarding FLSA collective actions, tip pooling and tip credit, and with occupational safety and health matters.
+Her main areas of practice include defending unfair labor practices before the NLRB, countering union organizing efforts, labor arbitration, conducting workplace investigations, and defending employers before the state and federal employment discrimination agencies.
+In addition, Christine litigates discrimination, retaliation, and wage/hour cases, as well as counsels employers in all areas affecting human resource management, including by drafting and revising employee handbooks.
+She also has significant experience with FLSA collective actions, tip pooling, and tip credit, and with occupational safety and health matters.

 Ms. Belcaid is an active member of the American Bar Association's Section of Labor and Employment and serves on the Equal Employment Opportunity Committee.
 She received a B.S. in Industrial and Labor Relations from Cornell University, where she graduated in the top nine percent of her class, and her law degree from Boston University School of Law, where she founded the school's participation in the American Bar Association's Arbitration Competition.
 Prior to law school, Ms. Belcaid worked in the hospitality and real estate industries.
 During law school, Ms. Belcaid interned with New Hampshire Legal Aid, the National Labor Relations Board, and Harvard University's Office of Labor and Employee Relations.

 Ms. Belcaid volunteers with the Society for Human Resource Management, Hawaii Chapter and the Junior League of Honolulu.